EU warns Poland it will pay for challenging common law

 She said a first option is so-called infringements, where the European Commission legally challenges the Polish court's judgment, which could lead to fines.

-Another option is a conditionality mechanism and other financial tools whereby funds from the EU's budget and its post-pandemic recovery fund would be withheld from Poland.
+Another option is a conditionality mechanism and other financial tools whereby EU funds would be withheld from Poland.

+Until Warsaw's clash with Brussels is resolved, it is unlikely to see any of the 23.9 billion euros in grants and 12.1 billion in cheap loans that it applied for as part of the EU's recovery fund after the COVID-19 pandemic.

+The EU could even block Polish access to EU grants for development and structural projects in the 2021-2027 budget worth around 70 billion euros.

-A third is the application of Article 7 of the EU's treaties under which rights of member states - including the right to vote on EU decisions - can be suspended because they have breached core values of the bloc.
+Von der Leyen said a third option is the application of Article 7 of the EU's treaties.
+Under this, rights of member states - including the right to vote on EU decisions - can be suspended because they have breached core values of the bloc.

 Morawiecki, speaking next in the EU assembly, accused the bloc of overstepping its authority.